-What is a Specification Sheet in Fashion?
+What is a Spec Sheet?

 To make the garment pattern, grading of the patterns for different sizes, developing a sample and sourcing of the materials, the spec sheet is followed.

 The initial specification sheet is made for developing a proto sample.
 Later the specification sheet (measurement chart) may be revised after checking the sample FIT and garment construction.
-In the sampling stage, the quality inspector and buyer QA follow the instruction in the specification for the sample checking and sample approval.
+In the sampling stage, the quality inspector and buyer QA follow the instructions in the specification for sample checking and sample approval.

 At each stage of sample approval, buyer adds comments of the specification sheet (tech pack).
 All the comments on the sample and modifications on workmanship and material are incorporated in the next sample development and bulk production.

-In the bulk production, the revised and approved garment specification sheet is referred for internal quality checking and the final shipment inspection.
+In bulk production, the revised and approved garment specification sheet is referred for internal quality checking and the final shipment inspection.

 A measurement sheet and garment diagram are shown in the following image.